 When the Arab Spring uprisings happened in 2010-2011, Hotspot Shield was celebrated as a weapon for democracy, allowing protesters to bypass government censorship and organize resistance.

-When the Arab Spring uprisings happened in 2010-2011, Hotspot Shield was celebrated as a weapon for democracy, allowing protesters to bypass government censorship and organize resistance.
-Seven years later, the VPN has more than 500 million users across the world.
+Now, the VPN has more than 650 million users across the world.
 Yet despite this popularity, there are questions about how safe Hotspot Shield is for everyday users.
 Because of this, we’ve put together a survey of exactly how secure Hotspot Shield really is.

 When answering the question of whether Hotspot Shield is safe, the first place to look is in the VPN’s list of specifications.
 We won’t stop there, of course, but it provides a good base for understanding HotSpot Shield’s security and privacy features.
 So here’s a quick summary.

 Hotspot Shield’s marketing information unambiguously states that the VPN has a no logging policy, keeping no record of the sites you visit.

 The Hotspot Shield kill switch is an essential tool that shuts your internet connection off if you are disconnected from the VPN server.
 That way, you can minimize the risk of IP address leakage and retain your anonymity.

 Hotspot Shield isn’t open about exactly what style of encryption it uses, but this probably refers to 256-bit AES encryption – the gold standard for everyday VPNs.

 Hotspot Shield doesn’t just encrypt data, it also actively prevents IP address leaks via the browser’s Web Real-Time Communication (WebRTC) functionality.